 The Cedar Springs Rotary recently handed out the awards for their annual Rotary 4-way test contest.
 They invited students from Cedar View, Creative Technology Academy, and Algoma Christian to enter, and had nine fifth grade classes participate.
 All essays were written at school in 200 words or less.
 Teachers chose the 2 best essays from their class and submitted them to the committee, which included Julie Wheeler, Carolyn Davis and Donna Clark.

-“We looked at grammar, writing mechanics, spelling, presentation and the story line,” explained Clark.
-“We looked for a clear outcome, such as the lesson learned or character revealed.”
+“We had 18 diverse and interesting essays to read, evaluate and choose from,” explained Clark.
+“We looked at grammar, writing mechanics, spelling, presentation and the story line.
+We looked for a clear outcome, such as the lesson learned or character revealed.”

-“We as Rotarians are aware of the example we set as individuals and as a club in our community,” said Rotary President Denise Gates.
+The Cedar Springs Rotary holds the four-way test essay contest each year for fifth grade students, and tries to live by that four-way test.
+“We as Rotarians are aware of the example we set as individuals and as a Club in our community,” said Rotary President Carolyn Davis.
 “As community leaders and partners, we are mindful of what we think, say and do.”